Theresa A. DriscollPartner

 Ms. Driscoll is admitted to practice in New York.
 She is also admitted to the U.S. District Courts for the Southern and Eastern Districts of New York.

-Ms. Driscoll is a member of the Turnaround Management Association – Long Island Chapter and serves on its Board of Directors, having previously in various executive roles since 2012 including Chapter President in 2020.
-She is also a past Vice Chair of the Bankruptcy Committee for the Nassau County Bar Association and is a member of the American Bankruptcy Institute and is a Second Circuit Editor for the ABI’s online Circuit Court Reporter, Volo.
+Ms. Driscoll is a member of the Turnaround Management Association – Long Island Chapter, serves on its Board of Directors, having previously in various executive roles since 2012 including Chapter President in 2020.
+She is also a member of the American Bankruptcy Institute and is a Second Circuit Editor for the ABI’s online Circuit Court Reporter, Volo.